Education in Missions Minor

 At BGU students can obtain a minor in Early Childhood Education with an emphasis in Montessori Instruction.
 Through a partnership with a partner institution, the Christian Montessori Training Center (CMTC), credits earned toward the minor in Early Childhood Education are accepted by CMTC toward their Certificate in Montessori Instruction.
 Completion of that certificate requires additional study through the CMTC that does not apply to the 4-year BA program.
 Contact CMTC for additional information email@example.com.

-In order to earn the Minor in Early Childhood Education, the student must complete 12 credits from the following courses and fulfill at least 6 credits of practicum in a related field during the Global Internship.
+In order to earn the minor in Education in Missions, the student must complete 14 credits from the following courses.

 Learn More On Your Global Internship

-- Working with drop in centers for street children (Thailand)
+- Ministry in drop-in centers and after-school programs for street children